• Skip to main content

 Disclosure

-All of my reviews on GunsHolstersAndGear.com include a disclosure of all potential biases.
+All of my reviews on GunsHolstersAndGear.com include disclosure of all potential biases.
 Don’t you wish that was standard practice online?

 Although I know Cunningham, I purchased this book with my own money.
 A copy of the receipt is below.
 I was not reimbursed for the purchase nor received any kind of discount on the purchase.